-I love to spend time with my kids–I truly do!
-But can I also say that I often find myself dreading the experience of doing homework with my children?
-While I suppose it is necessary, homework is not on my top ten list of “most fun family activities” and I’m guessing that I’m not the only parent that feels that way!
-However, when you are parenting children with attention-deficit hyperactivity disorder (ADHD), doing schoolwork can quickly shift from annoying ritual to painfully frustrating.
+I love to spend time with my kids!
+But sometimes, I also dread helping them with homework.
+Though necessary, homework isn’t on my top ten list of “most fun family activities,” and I’m guessing I’m not the only parent who feels that way!
+When you are parenting children with attention-deficit hyperactivity disorder (ADHD), doing schoolwork can quickly shift from an annoying ritual to painfully frustrating.

-Why is schoolwork so difficult from children with ADHD?
+Why is schoolwork so difficult for children with ADHD?
 Consider some of the hallmark symptoms of ADHD:

 - Difficulty paying attention, keeping on task, and following through